voodoochild/WikiWatch/README.markdown

 ### Notes

+* Remove anchors from URLs before sending to the server
 * Add a config screen to specify upload URL and auth details
 * Which method of auth: oAuth, unique upload URL, or "something else"